Associate Professor, Theatre

 Free the voice and you free the person.” – Kristin Linklater

 Gwendolyn Schwinke is a professional voice, text and dialect coach, director, and actor.
-As a voice coach, Gwendolyn has worked with Shakespeare and Company in Massachusetts on The Merchant of Venice, Two Gentlemen of Verona, The Comedy of Errors, Hamlet, Ugly Lies the Bone, Or, The Unexpected Man and Shakespeare and the Language that Shaped a World.
+As a voice coach, Gwendolyn is a member at Shakespeare and Company in Lenox, Massachusetts where she serves as Vocal Coach and Training Faculty.
 Previously, she’s served as vocal coach for professional companies including Oxford Shakespeare Company in Mississippi, Cheap Theatre and Frank Theatre in Minneapolis, and multiple university productions including On the Razzle, Pride and Prejudice, Metamorphoses and Twelfth Night at CCU.

-Professional directing work includes Driving Miss Daisy and Sylvia for Atlantic Stage in Myrtle Beach; The Empress of Mexico for The Playwrights’ Center in Minneapolis; and the site-specific, multidisciplinary devised work, Six Heads, coproduced by Diwata Productions and The Walker Art Center in Minneapolis.
-At Coastal Carolina she has directed The Legend of Sleepy Hollow, The Sweetest Swing in Baseball, and.
+Professional directing work includes The Subject was Roses, Driving Miss Daisy and Sylvia for Atlantic Stage in Myrtle Beach; The Empress of Mexico for The Playwrights’ Center in Minneapolis; and the site-specific, multidisciplinary devised work, Six Heads, coproduced by Diwata Productions and The Walker Art Center in Minneapolis.
+At Coastal Carolina she has directed Julis Caesar, The Legend of Sleepy Hollow, The Sweetest Swing in Baseball, and.
 Intimate Apparel.

 As an actor, she has performed with theatres including Red Eye Collaboration, Carlyle Brown & Company, Frank Theatre, The Playwrights’ Center (all in Minneapolis), Old Creamery Theatre (IA), Oxford Shakespeare Festival (MS), Pulse Ensemble Theatre (NYC) and Atlantic Stage (SC).
 She is a member of Actor’s Equity.